How to estimate projects more accurately

 1. Hidden padding

-Many teams add 20 to 40 percent to estimates as "padding" for the unknown, then bake that padding silently into the line items.
+In the agencies we've worked with, many add 20 to 40 percent to estimates as "padding" for the unknown, then bake that padding silently into the line items.
 When the project comes in under the padded estimate, the team looks heroic but really just delivered roughly to baseline.
 When it goes over, leadership thinks the team underperformed when actually the original baseline was just wishful thinking.
 Better: keep the realistic estimate and add a separate buffer line, so everyone can see what's reserve and what's the actual budget.

 2. Lump-sum estimates instead of categories